 In this Article

-If Hodgkin lymphoma returns after treatment, you may receive stem cell transplantation.
-A transplant of your own blood-forming stem cells (autologous stem cell transplantation) allows you to receive high doses of chemotherapy, radiation therapy, or both.
-The high doses destroy both Hodgkin lymphoma cells and healthy blood cells in the bone marrow.
+Some people with Hodgkin lymphoma receive a stem cell transplant.
+A transplant of blood-forming stem cells allows you to be treated with high doses of chemotherapy.
+The high doses destroy both lymphoma cells and healthy blood cells in the bone marrow.

 Stem cell transplants take place in the hospital.
-Before you receive high-dose treatment, your stem cells are removed and may be treated to kill lymphoma cells that may be present.
-Your stem cells are frozen and stored.
-After you receive high-dose treatment to kill Hodgkin lymphoma cells, your stored stem cells are thawed and given back to you through a flexible tube placed in a large vein in your neck or chest area.
-New blood cells develop from the transplanted stem cells.
+You may need to stay in the hospital for several weeks.
+After you receive high-dose chemotherapy to kill lymphoma cells, you'll receive healthy stem cells through a flexible tube placed in a large vein in your neck or chest area.
+New, healthy blood cells will develop from the transplanted stem cells.
 The healthy blood cells will replace the abnormal ones that were destroyed by treatment.